7 things you didn’t know about being on the pill

 6 You can get pregnant as soon as you come off the pill

-There is a myth that you can’t get pregnant immediately after coming off the pill.
+There is a myth that you can’t get pregnant immediately after coming off birth control pills.
 If you have been on the pill for an extended period of time, it might take some time for your hormones and fertility to get back on track, but that is not always the case.
 If you are fertile, you will be able to conceive as soon as you stop taking it.
 That said, doctors recommend waiting until you have had your first proper period (rather than a withdrawal bleed) before you try to get pregnant, to allow them to accurately calculate your due date should you conceive.

 7 The pill can affect your sense of smell